 Was one thing they said.

-“Beethoven’s Fifth Symphony is about a man
+“Beethoven’s Fifth is about a man,

-With a rope up his nose.”
+With a rope through his nose.”

 Español